freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 That said for IO heavy loads, I would be very comfortable using ZIO in production as it is, assuming that the team felt comfortable with the library.

+If you want to play around with the code, I've prepared a [github project][github-repo-link] with all the code I've shown here.

 /Fred

 [systemfw-state-in-fp]: https://vimeo.com/294736344